Wife of Orlando Mass Shooter Omar Mateen Arrested

 Law enforcement arrested the wife of the man who carried out the mass shooting at a gay nightclub in Orlando, a federal official said Monday.

-The F.B.I reportedly charged Noor Salman with obstruction in connection to the June attack on Pulse Nightclub killed 49 people and wounded dozens, according to the Associated Press.
+The FBI reportedly charged Noor Salman with obstruction in connection to the June attack on Pulse Nightclub that killed 49 people and wounded dozens, according to the Associated Press.

-The F.B.I. first interrogated Salman immediately after her husband, Omar Mateen, went on a shooting rampage at Pulse on June 12, 2016.
+The FBI first interrogated Salman immediately after her husband Omar Mateen went on a shooting rampage at Pulse on June 12, 2016.
 Mateen died in a shoot-off with police.

 Salman was arrested outside her San Francisco home and is expected to appear in federal court on Tuesday.